 The social media world is often unsettling and overwhelming.
+Sometimes, all you want to do is use something like socialfollow to build your instagram presence, but there’s so much useless stuff on social media that it can be hard to do something meaningful.
 You keep meaning to unfollow that uber-political guy from high school on Facebook, your Insta feed is plush with delicious baked goods you can’t eat immediately and the news on Twitter sometimes brings you to tears.
 Focus in on something good instead — like beer.
 Give these four beer social influencers a follow and figure out what you should be drinking this weekend.

 Brandon Fralic and Rachel Wood